Missxiaoguo/oran-o2ims/docs/cluster-provisioning.md

 The operator leverages several key components to achieve this:

-- [ORAN Hardware Manager Plugin](https://github.com/openshift-kni/oran-hwmgr-plugin/tree/main): Manages `NodeAllocationRequest` CR, interacting with the hardware manager to provision and allocate nodes for the cluster.
+- [Metal3 Baremetal operator](https://github.com/openshift-kni/oran-hwmgr-plugin/tree/main): Manages `NodeAllocationRequest` CR, interacting with the hardware manager to provision and allocate nodes for the cluster.
 - [SiteConfig Operator](https://github.com/stolostron/siteconfig): Manages the `ClusterInstance` CR, initiating the cluster installation process.
 - [ACM Policy Engine](https://github.com/open-cluster-management-io/governance-policy-propagator): Enforces configuration `Policies` to ensure the installed cluster is properly configured and compliant with operational requirements.